dontcry2013/blog/source/_posts/apache-config-default-website.md

 ---
-title: apache-config-default-website
+title: Apache Configuration of Default Website
 date: 2020-01-17 12:24:32
 categories:
 tags:
 ---
 # What I Want

-To get a page of login, instead of a default apache welcome page when access to a IP address.
+To get a direct access to the website, instead of the apache welcome page when access to a IP address.

 To change this :